sploit31337/psiphon/README.md

 ----
 ### Commands (In the /data/data/com.termux/files/usr/bin directory)

-    p-cleanup.mybin
-This is for cleaning up the entire installation (Removing it)

     p-menu.mybin
 This is a general menu for manually starting the tunnel with a few options right now